Cwarburg/Enron-network-analysis/README.md

 # Enron-network-analysis
-We analyze the Enron email network using centrality measures to identify key individuals, degree similarity to uncover communication patterns, and NLP techniques to extract insights from message content.
-This reveals structural and semantic dynamics within the organization’s communication.
+We analyze the Enron email network using network analysis and Natural Language processing.
+See our website at "https://cwarburg.github.io/Enron-network-analysis/" or the index.md file

-Our repo is diveded into two notebooks.
+Our data analysis divided into two notebooks.
 The `network.ipynb` contains the network analysis, and the `NLP.ipynb` contains the NLP analysis.